 If you run out of time the Award will not appear on your transcript.
 However, you will still gain valuable experience and skills from what you have completed.

 What is the reflective report?

 After each component, you will complete a 200 word reflective report.
 The report is an opportunity to reflect on what you have gained from your experiences, the contribution you have made and the skills you have developed; this is good preparation for talking about your skills and experience in a job interview.
-The Developing my skills section of the Careers website can assist you with considering your skills, or attend a Student Success appointment for support with completing your reflective report.
+The Developing my skills section of the Careers website can assist you with considering your skills, or attend a Student Connect appointment for support with completing your reflective report.

 What is the difference between Uni Action and Volunteer Ventures?